KatelynGreene/Katelyn_Greene_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a biomedical engineer currently working as a regulatory affairs specialist in the medical device industry.
+I'm a biomedical engineer currently working as a regulatory scientist in the medical device industry.
 I'm most excited about digital health & wellness technologies that help individuals enjoy longer and healthier lives.
 Previously as a graduate researcher, I specialized in using medical imaging to characterize bone and muscle health among astronauts and older adults.

 Beyond my work, I am also a trained science communicator.
 I'm passionate about making science accessible for the broader public and inspiring the next generation of students to pursue STEM careers.